davisjam/davisjam.github.io/_pages/join-lab.md

 ## Graduate students

-If you are a *current* Purdue graduate student in the ECE or CS departments, send me the email described above, with the subject "*Prospective assistant: graduate (current)*".
+If you are a *current* Purdue graduate student in the ECE department, send me the email described above, with the subject "*Prospective assistant: graduate (current)*".

 If you are *applying* to Purdue’s ECE department for graduate work, send me the email described above, with the subject "*Prospective assistant: graduate (applicant)*".

 ## Undergraduate students

-If you are a current Purdue undergraduate in the ECE or CS departments, send me the email described above, with the subject "*Prospective assistant: undergraduate*".
+If you are a current Purdue undergraduate in the ECE department, send me the email described above, with the subject "*Prospective assistant: undergraduate*".